Audit Report

 Customs brokers often operate under strict deadlines, navigating a flood of jobs simultaneously.
 Any friction in resolving errors can lead to shipment delays, penalties or missed clearances.

-We started with contextual inquiry and usability audits to understand the real-world behavior around the Audit Report.
+I have started with contextual inquiry and usability audits to understand the real-world behavior around the Audit Report.
 Despite being central to job validation, it was underutilized or bypassed entirely by many users.

 Research Activities